origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

 To handle complex JS values, one must provide their own deep equality function.
-Folktale does not have a deep equality function yet, but most functional libraries have a `equals` function for that.
+Folktale does not have a deep equality function yet, but most functional libraries have an `equals` function for that.

 Here's an example of an equality function that checks array equality::